 If you’d like to set up BLF on your desk phone, our Knowledgebase will help you configure the OnSIP specifics.
 Each phone has its own guide to colors, flashing status, and configuration, so follow the instructions provided by your particular phone model.

 Busy Lamp Field in the OnSIP Softphone App: BLF Presence

 The OnSIP app takes a desk phone’s busy lamp field and upgrades it for our current technological norms.
 Most of us here at OnSIP use our desktop app rather than physical phones.
 Because we have a contacts panel on the left side of the app, presence is automatically shown for everyone.
 As an added bonus, the apps also show you how long someone’s been on a call.
 Here’s how busy lamp field appears in the OnSIP app:

 - Green: Available

-- Orange: On a call
+- Red: Ringing; On a call and

 Desk phones have a limited number of BLF keys to configure, so you have to pick and choose which colleagues will be visible to you or constantly switch it around based on daily needs.
 With the OnSIP softphone, everyone is visible in a single glance.

 To give you an idea of how they differ, here’s a comparison view of BLF as it appears in the app and on a desk phone:

 How BLF Affects Real-Time Communications